Mexico returns Haitian migrants on flight to Haiti - NewsBreak

 Mexico returns Haitian migrants on flight to Haiti

-MEXICO CITY -- Mexico began flying Haitian migrants back to their homeland Wednesday, sending 70 people to Port au Prince.
+MEXICO CITY — (AP) — Mexico began flying Haitian migrants back to their homeland Wednesday, sending 70 people to Port au Prince.

 The first flight took off from the Villahermosa airport in the Gulf coast state of Tabasco with 41 men, 16 women and 13 minors aboard.
 The United States is also returning migrants on flights to the Haitian capital.